projectcamp/rick-and-morty-react/README.md

 This project you will demonstrate proficiency by creating an application that uses ReactJS to consume live data retrieved from the World Wide Web and style that data nicely on the page.

-## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Project.**

-You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-five rule and seek support in the Discord server.

 ## Description

 In this challenge, create a web page that presents a styled list of **characters obtained from an API**.
 Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.